Pennsylvania Route 10: Lancaster and Berks counties

 PA 10 enters Caernarvon Township in Lancaster County and descends the hill into farmland, continuing to the north and crossing the Conestoga River.
 The route reaches an intersection with PA 23, at which point it turns northeast for a concurrency with that route along Main Street, a three-lane road with a center left-turn lane that heads into commercial areas.
-The road crosses into Caernarvon Township in Berks County and intersects a ramp that heads north to provide access to northbound I-176 and from southbound I-176.
+The road crosses into Caernarvon Township in Berks County and intersects SR 2089, a four-lane freeway that provides access to northbound I-176.
 The two routes continue into the community of Morgantown as a two-lane road and pass homes.
 PA 10 splits from PA 23 by turning north onto Morgantown Road, passing to the east of the Morgantown Center event facility before coming to a bridge over the Pennsylvania Turnpike (I-76).
-The route turns east, passing to the north of Hollywood Casino Morgantown, and comes to a partial cloverleaf interchange with I-176 that provides access to the Pennsylvania Turnpike to the south.
+The route turns east, passing to the north of Hollywood Casino Morgantown, and comes to a partial cloverleaf interchange with I-176 that provides access to the Pennsylvania Turnpike (I-76) at the Morgantown interchange to the south.

 Following this, the route becomes the border between the borough of New Morgan to the north and Caernarvon Township to the south before it turns north and fully enters New Morgan, heading through forested areas with some development.
 The road skirts between New Morgan and Caernarvon Township multiple times, running through a mix of fields and woods, before it turns northwest and follows the border between New Morgan to the southwest and Robeson Township to the northeast through forests.
 PA 10 fully enters Robeson Township and runs through wooded areas with some development prior to turning north and passing farm fields as it reaches the community of Plowville.
 The route continues north through forested areas with some development a short distance to the east of I-176 and passes through Beckersville before it forms a short concurrency with PA 568 near Green Hills Lake, crossing Allegheny Creek.